tendermint/tendermint/docs/specification/new-spec/blockchain.md

 block.Header.Proposer in state.Validators
 ```

 Original proposer of the block.
+Must be a current validator.

 NOTE: this field can only be further verified by real-time participants in the consensus.
 This is because the same block can be proposed in multiple rounds for the same height